dashahello/profiler_server/README.md

 - STATIC_DIRECTORY (path to the directory where the cropped profile photos will be stored)

 5. Run `npm start`
-6. Optionally use the [profiler_client](https://github.com/dashahello/profiler_client.git) which provides user interface
+6. Optionally use the [profiler_client](https://github.com/dashahello/profiler_client.git), which provides user interface, or Postman

 ## Routes